ebsco/curriculum_builder/README.md

-authtokens | manages authentication tokens for the EDS API studentaccess | records student names as they access lists studentreadings | records student names as they access individual readings
+authtokens | manages authentication tokens for the EDS API studentaccess | records student names as they access lists studentreadings | records student names as they access individual readings folders | list of folders in reading lists

 #### Set Up Steps
 1. Create a new database in MySQL